sidd-usman/ReadDataFromCsvFile/README.md

 # ReadDataFromCsvFile
-The project contains code to read data from CSV file and to use searching.
-It is developed on C# Console Application with .NET 5.0
+The project contains code to read data from CSV file and to search data by any key matching to the existing data.
+It is developed on C# Console Application with .NET Framework 5.0 and Microsoft Visual Studio 2019 IDE.